 SOCIOLOGY OF KNOWLEDGE

-constituted, is a cultural product shaped by social context and history.
-Scholars
+defined and constituted, is a cultural product shaped by social context and history.

-objective, universally true body of facts and theory, but must be understood in the social
+itself, as an objective, universally true body of facts and theory, but must be understood

 Examines Randall Collins's magnum opus, The Sociology of Philosphies: A Global Theory of

 Intellectual Change in relation to a number of discourses bearing on the sociology of

 knowledge and the sociology of philosophies, from Hegel and 19th-century historicism to

 Mannheim, Foucault, Bourdieu and Gillian Rose's Hegel Contra Sociology.
 The article

 interprets Collins's work as a classic application of Durkheimian sociological principles

 for the Sociology of Knowledge - Michael Mulkay

 It is suggested that in identifying scientific knowledge as epistemologically special, and